prabackar/react-esbuild-chrome-extension/README.md

 # react-esbuild-chrome-extension
-Boilerplat Chrome extension using ReactJS and ESBuild
+Boilerplate Chrome extension using ReactJS and ESBuild